-Though it is not possible anymore to upload multiple sdist on PyPI.
-This solution is thus not possible.
+It is not possible anymore to upload multiple sdist files on PyPI, so this solution is no longer tenable.
 Wheel only ?

-Releasing a package only using wheel for a given python version is doable, but this will break downstream packages that may require the original source to reproduce the build.
+Releasing a package only using wheels for a given python version is doable, but this will break downstream packages that may require the original source to reproduce their build.

 Why all this ?!?

-You might wonder why all this, it’s 2016 already, so how come all these issues ?
+You might wonder why all this, it’s 2016 already, so how come this is now an issue ?
 Python 3 has been out for 8+ years now !

-Well there are many reasons to this, first of all, this issue mostly affect libraries that are currently python 2 and Python 3 compatible at the same time.
+Well there are many reasons for this.
+First of all, this issue mostly affects libraries that are currently python 2 and Python 3 compatible at the same time.
 Many libraries have transitioned from Python 2-only to Python 2 + 3.
 And the issue of transitioning to Python 3 only is relatively recent.
-Technically it can also apply to libraries that are only stopping support for 2.6, or even are already Python 3 only, but are starting to stop support for earlier versions of Python.
-For example a library releasing a Python 3.4+ only version.
+Technically it can also apply to libraries that are only stopping support for 2.6, or are even already Python 3 only, but are starting to stop supporting earlier versions of Python (for example a library releasing a Python 3.4+ only version).

-Python 3.3 was release at the end of 2012, and was the first version to u as a prefix for Unicode string.
-It was one of the first minor version of Python 3 that saw a majority of single-source project working both on Python 2 and Python 3.
-These are the Project that will likely be affected by this issue.
+Python 3.3 was released at the end of 2012, and was the first version to u as a prefix for Unicode string.
+It was one of the first minor versions of Python 3 that saw a majority of single-source projects working both on Python 2 and Python 3.
+These are the projects that will likely be affected by this issue.

-The introduction of Python 3 was chaotic, there are still strong argument both in Python 2 and Python 3 camps.
-Regardless of what side you take, the ones suffering the most from this are users.
-Starting with the fact that inevitably some libraries will stop support for Python 2 and release Python 3 only library.
-And that inevitably some system will will not be upgraded to Python 3 how can we ensure that users get the least breakage as possible ?
-And what are the best practices to follow.
+The introduction of Python 3 was chaotic; there are still strong arguments in both the Python 2 and Python 3 camps.
+Regardless of what side you take, the ones suffering the most from this are users (starting with the fact that inevitably some libraries will stop supporting for Python 2 and release Python 3 only library).
+Inevitably, some systems and people will will not be upgraded to Python 3, so this document hopefully helps to ensure that users get the least breakage as possible and what are the best practices are to follow.